Shopping Hack: Finding The Best Black Friday Deals

 Where to find Black Friday deals

-Black Friday is still a relatively new shopping phenomenon in the Philippines.
+Black Friday in the Philippines isn’t as massive of a phenomenon as it is in the US.
 That’s why you may not be able to find great discounts associated to Black Friday in retail stores or in shopping malls.

 According to their website, their Black Friday sale will cover electronics DVDs, kitchen appliances and accessories, toys, and gadgets.